LRP-sgravel/Xamarin.Forms.SKMaps/README.md

 </table>

 ### Drawing your overlay
-Similar to the `SKPin`, the `SKMapOverlay` should be subclassed and is drawn within an override named `DrawOnMap`.
+Similar to the `SKPin`, the `SKMapOverlay` should be subclassed and the overlay is drawn within an override named `DrawOnMap`.
 To ease the drawing calculations, all drawing occurs in **GPS coordinates** through the `SKMapCanvas` class and other utility classes.

 ```csharp
 public override void DrawOnMap(SKMapCanvas canvas, SKMapSpan canvasMapRect, double zoomScale)